• Frequently Asked Questions

 • There is a small amount of flux in the formula, so out of an abundance of caution, we do not recommend putting it straight on the shelf in case it sticks.

-Personally, we do without any sticking issues!
+However, we do without any sticking issues!
 And we also have many customers who do.
 But to be safe, if you would like to - do a small test tile first.

 • Colour is brightest when clear glazed and fired to cone 4 or 5 (approximately 1180°C / 2150°F), but full glaze firing range is cone 04 to cone 9 (approximately 1050-1260°C / 1920-2300°F).